Const-me/EsentSerialize/README.md

 # EsentSerialize
 ESENT Serialization class library is built above Managed ESENT.
 It allows you to store your objects in the underlying extensible storage engine database.
 [Wikipedia has nice article](https://en.wikipedia.org/wiki/Extensible_Storage_Engine) outlining what’s so special about the extensible storage engine.

-The binaries are [published in NuGet](https://www.nuget.org/packages/EsentSerialize), the compiled documentation [here on the "Releases" page](https://github.com/Const-me/EsentSerialize/releases).
+The binaries are [published in NuGet](https://www.nuget.org/packages/EsentSerialize), the compiled documentation is [here on the "Releases" page](https://github.com/Const-me/EsentSerialize/releases).

+If the text in the CHM is too small for you, [here's a simple fix](http://superuser.com/a/204783/31483).

 ## Features
 * Serializes and deserializes objects.
 To mark the object to be your database record type, apply [EseTable] attribute to your record class, and column attributes to the class members.